kuopinghsu/srv32/README.md

 <img src="https://github.com/kuopinghsu/simple-riscv/blob/master/images/branch.svg" alt="Branch Penalty" width=640>

+## Memory Interface

+One instruction memory and one data memory.
+The instuction memory is read-only for one read port, while data memory is two port, one for reading and one for writing.

 ## TODO

 * pass formal verification
+* merge the memory interface into one memory for one port
 * support ECALL and EBREAK instructions
 * interrupt handling
 * support FreeRTOS